Eurovision 2019: The absolute best weekend of my life

 About 30% of the Jewish population are Ashkenazi, Jews who were trafficked to Europe as slaves and so became paler over generations, while usually retaining ethnic features such as dark hair and eyes.
 Not all Ashkenazim are pale though; Jeff Goldblum is an example.

 There are also Ethiopian Jews, Sephardi Jews, Bombay Jews, pretty much anywhere you can imagine, Jews have been dispersed to and now all those different communities are making their way back to Israel.
-We passed a lot of East Asian people speaking a flurry of Hebrew to each other. - Everyone’s hair has a better curl pattern than mine.
-The redheads especially!
+We passed a lot of East Asian people speaking a flurry of Hebrew to each other.

-- Everyone goes above and beyond to help you.
+• Everyone goes above and beyond to help you.

 Our first taxi driver, taking us from Ben Gurion aiport, helped us find our hotel on an odd street.
 He not only went wandering about to find the entrance, but when he did find it, he went in and got someone to come out and help us.
 The whole time we were in Israel, everyone did things they didn’t need to do for us.
-It seems to be a cultural thing. - They have such great systems for things we haven’t even thought of.
+It seems to be a cultural thing.

 At Ben Gurion, when we came outside, there was a line of taxis managed by someone with a radio.
 When you get to the radio man, you tell him how many of you are getting in a taxi together and where you are going, and he’ll radio an appropriate car to come down for you!